sfu-dis/pibench-ep2/README.md

 # Parse experiment results
-By default the experiment results should be saved in ./results folder To generate .csv files for all experiments:
+By default the experiment results should be saved in ./results folder.

+To generate .csv files for all experiments:
 ```
 ./parse.py